nosilver4u/ewww-image-optimizer/readme.txt

 = 4.0.3 =
 * added: support for additional ExactDN root domains
+* added: button to remove WebP rewrite rules
+* added: informational notice on thumbnail rebuild pages of how the plugins interact
+* changed: WebP rewrite rules removed automatically when ExactDN is enabled, use Alt WebP instead

 = 4.0.2 =
 * fixed: WooCommerce images still not working with Alt WebP in all cases